Today, I have news to share, along with a photo roundup!

 6. You can register for A Simple Year until January 31, 2018!
 Visit the site to learn about the monthly topics, course contributors, and more.
 Also, Courtney Carver—the program founder—is hosting a free webinar about A Simple Year on Wednesday, January 24, 2018.
 I highly recommend attending; especially if you have questions about the course.

-7. I’ll leave you with some of my favorite Elaina photos from 2017.
-She is a beautiful, loving cat, and I hate seeing her ill.
+7. Elaina is a beautiful, loving cat, and I hate seeing her ill.
 She goes in for another follow-up appointment on Friday.
-In the meantime, I’ll keep a close eye on her.
+In the meantime, I'll keep a close eye on her.
 Please send Elaina healing vibes.